Dublin Event Guide » 2009 » January

 FAMILY PROGRAMME – NATIONAL GALLERY

-On Saturday 17 Jan from 15:00-16:00 a National Gallery Family Programme event will take place.
-The Family Programme provides an opportunity for adults and children to enjoy the excitement of learning about the arts through a wide range of free Gallery-based activities including exploring storytelling, music, art, poetry and drama.
-The topic of this week’s event is “Arctic Animals” with Beth O’Halloran.
+On Saturday 17 Jan from 15:00-16:00 a National Gallery Family Programme will provide an opportunity for adults and children to enjoy the excitement of learning about the arts through a wide range of free Gallery-based activities including exploring storytelling, music, art, poetry and drama.
+The topic of this week’s event is “Tales of Long Ago” with Mary Broderick.
 The programme takes place in the Baroque Gallery and is suitable for children from 4-10 years. www.nationalgallery.ie/html/programevents2.html#3

 REGULAR EVENTS